 Rabies Post-Exposure Prophylaxis Regimen

-The rabies PEP regimen involves administration of human rabies immune globulin (HRIG), which is given only once, and a series of four 1.0 mL rabies vaccinations (Table 3).
+The rabies PEP regimen involves administration of human rabies immune globulin (HRIG), which is given only once, and a series of four 1.0 mL rabies vaccinations (Table 3: Rabies Post-Exposure Prophylaxis Healthy, Immunocompetent Persons, Including Pregnant Women (PDF)).
 HRIG and the first vaccination are given on the first day of treatment (designated day 0) and three additional rabies vaccinations are given on days 3, 7, and 14.

-Immunocompromised persons receive a fifth vaccination on day 28, and should be tested for seroconversion 7 to 14 days following completion of the PEP regimen (Table 4).
+Immunocompromised persons receive a fifth vaccination on day 28, and should be tested for seroconversion 7 to 14 days following completion of the PEP regimen (Table 4: Rabies Post-Exposure Prophylaxis Immunocompromised Persons (PDF)).

 Patients who have previously received either pre or post-exposure rabies prophylaxis should receive only two rabies vaccine boosters following an exposure, given on days 0 and 3.
-Patients who have been previously vaccinated SHOULD NOT receive HRIG, even if the pre or post-exposure rabies prophylaxis regimen was given many years prior (Table 3; Table 4).
+Patients who have been previously vaccinated SHOULD NOT receive HRIG.

-Human rabies immune globulin (HRIG) provides rapid passive immune protection with a half life of approximately 21 days.
-It is given only once, on the first day of the PEP regimen (designated day 0).
+Human rabies immune globulin (HRIG) is infiltrated around the site of the bite(s), and provides rapid passive immune protection with a half-life of approximately 21 days.
+It is administered only once, on the first day of the PEP regimen (designated day 0).
 No more than the recommended dosage of HRIG should be given because excessive HRIG can partially suppress active production of antibody.
 If the HRIG was not administered on day 0, it may be administered up to and including day 7 of the PEP regimen.
 Beyond day 7, HRIG is not indicated, as the patient’s antibody response to the vaccine occurs in that timeframe.

 - The recommended dosage of HRIG is 20 IU/kg body weight for all ages including children.